-The beaches in Tel Aviv are the epicentre of social life in the city.
-The shores are perfect for everything from sunbathing to playing matkot (similar to beach tennis).
+The beaches in Tel Aviv are the centre of social life in the city.
+The shores are perfect for everything from sunbathing to playing matkot (a sport similar to beach tennis).
 You’ll find countless places on the beachfront offering drinks or dinner with sea views.
-For those feeling particularly lazy, website Mishlohof delivers takeaways directly to your beach towel.
+For those feeling particularly lazy, Mishlohof delivers takeaways directly to your beach towel.

 To visit Jaffa

 Tel Aviv is a foodie city.
-From amazing chef restaurants and trendy hipster bistros to the best of Middle Eastern street food, the city has it all.
-For the best hummus go to Ali Karavan (known locally as Abu Hassan) in Jaffa, for high-end food head to Taizu, or for something more specialised and pricey go to Port Said or Santa Katarina near the Great Synagogue on Allenby Street.
+From amazing restaurants and trendy hipster bistros to the best of Middle Eastern street food, the city has it all.
+For the tastiest hummus, go to Ali Karavan (known locally as Abu Hassan) in Jaffa; for high-end food, head to Taizu; or, for something more specialised and pricey, go to Port Said or Santa Katarina near the Great Synagogue on Allenby Street.

-Tel Avivians like to think of themselves as the new Berliners, the ‘it crowd’ of the non-European West.
+Tel Avivians like to think of themselves as the new Berliners, the It crowd of the non-European West.
 Despite their super-fashionable attire, Tel Avivians still have their feet firmly planted in the Levant.
-With the perfect mix of style and gall, your average Tel Avivian will gladly help you out with recommendations or directions.
+With the perfect mix of style and gregariousness, your average Tel Avivian will gladly help you out with recommendations or directions.

 The raucous nightlife

 Tel Aviv’s nightlife is renowned throughout the world, especially when the city goes rainbow for the gay pride parade.
 Parties rage throughout the week and rarely start before midnight.
-Whether you’re gay or straight, you can dance yourself silly to all kinds of music when the sun goes down at clubs like The Block or Bootleg.
-For something a bit more underground, head to Jaffa’s Anna Loulou Bar or just grab a drink at the Minzar for a more relaxed, local vibe.
+Whether you’re gay or straight, you can dance yourself silly to all kinds of music when the sun goes down at clubs such as The Block or Bootleg.
+For something a bit more underground, head to Jaffa’s Anna Loulou Bar, or grab a drink at the Minzar for a more relaxed, local vibe.

 Its rich history

 A UNESCO World Heritage Site, Tel Aviv’s so-called White City offers one of the most unique and extensive collection of Bauhaus, or International Style, architecture outside of Germany.
 The centre of Tel Aviv offers countless examples of fine Modernist buildings, including Avraham Soskin House on Lilienblum Street built in 1933 by Zeev Rechter and Jacobson’s Building on Levontin Street built by Emanuel Halbrecht in 1937.
-There are a number of great walking tours around here, but getting lost is always recommended
+There are a number of great walking tours around this area, but getting lost is always recommended.

 The business opportunities

-Over 10 years ago, Tel Aviv decided to embrace its status as Israel’s most liberal city and rebranded itself as the unofficial gay capital of the Middle East.
+More than 10 years ago, Tel Aviv decided to embrace its status as Israel’s most liberal city and rebranded itself as the unofficial gay capital of the Middle East.
 In Tel Aviv, the ultra-Orthodox live side by side with people of all orientations.
-The city doesn’t have gay bars in the traditional sense, as there’s simply no need for them any more.
+The city doesn’t have LGBTQ bars in the traditional sense, as there’s simply no need for them any longer.